HsinMuShen/NuxtDemo/.github/pull_request_template.md

 # Pull Request Template

-This template is used to create pull requests that list all modified file paths.
+This template is used to create pull requests that list all modified file paths!

 $(./generate_file_list.sh)